nnguyen05/Website/README.md

-# Static Website
+# Static Website - ACME Corporation
-This folder contains the files for a static website.
+This folder contains the files for ACME Corporation, a fictional manufacturing business.